-Chapter Page No.
+Section Page No.

 1. Introduction 5

 2. Suitability for Conversion 7

 3. Design Philosophy 7

 4. The Principles of Conversion 9

-5. Guidance 9

-Principle 1: Understand the building and its setting 9
+5. Guidance Principle 1: Understand the building and its setting 9 9

-Principle 2: Work with the existing form and character 10
+Principle 2: Work with the existing form and character 11

-Principle 3: Follow a conservation approach 16
+Principle 3: Follow a conservation approach 15

 Principle 4: Create responsive new design 23

 Principle 5: Use appropriate materials and detailing 30

-Principle 6: Conserve or enhance the setting 35
+Principle 6: Conserve and enhance the setting 35

 6. Other Considerations 36

 7. Policy Context 39

-8. Further information and Advice 42
+8. Useful Sources of Information 41

-Barn converted into dwelling (© Bench Architects)
+Barn converted into dw elling. (© Bench Architects)